sunilks12/Mathematics-for-Machine-Learning/README.md

 # Mathematics-for-Machine-Learning

-This is the repository of ML Math foundation course.
+This is the repository of ML Math foundation.
 Feel free to check the notebooks for more information

 Tech stack: PyTorch, TensorFlow and numpy.